accelazh/accelazh.github.io/_posts/2015-10-15-How-Opensource-Make-Money.md

   * Ease of installation.
 More stable.
 Better deployment layout.
   * Professional support and warranty.
-  * Integrated with enterprise-handy but community-less-care features like: auditing, monitoring, LDAP stuff enterprise user auth, configuration management, complex of dynamic XXX that only the complex company need, enterprise plugins, etc
+  * Integrated with enterprise-handy but community-less-care features like: auditing, monitoring, LDAP stuff enterprise user auth, configuration management, complex of dynamic XXX that only the complex company need, enterprise plugins, a comprehensive web portal, etc
   * Add some advanced component, only available for paied version

 Many companies choose this business model.
 Examples are